Azure Information Protection requirements

 Windows Server 2012 R2 and Windows Server 2012

-For information about support options for earlier versions of Windows, contact your Microsoft account or support representative.
+For details about support in earlier versions of Windows, contact your Microsoft account or support representative.

 When the Azure Information Protection clients protect the data by using the Azure Rights Management service, the data can be consumed by the same devices that support the Azure Rights Management service.

-The Azure Information Protection clients can label and protect documents and emails by using the Office applications Word, Excel, PowerPoint, and Outlook from any of the following Office editions:
+The Azure Information Protection clients can label and protect documents and emails by using Microsoft Word, Excel, PowerPoint, and Outlook from any of the following Office editions:

 Office 365 ProPlus